Duebm/linked-blog-starter-md/Math/Diffy q.md

 Given homogenuous solutions x^2 and x^5

 x^2 u1' + x^5 u2' = 0
+- Set equal to forcing term
+- Solve for u1' and u2'
+- Integrate to get u1 and u2

 #### - La place transforms

+y'' + 4y' - 21y = 0
+y(0) = 2, y'(0) = 3

+- Remove the higher order using the equations u had on quiz

+- Do the laplace

+- NEED TO KNOW PARTIAL FRACTIONS

 #### - key identdy method
 - CONSTANT COEFF